Keats/tera/docs/content/docs/_index.md

 Example: `{{ ts | date }} {{ ts | date(format="%Y-%m-%d %H:%M") }}`

-If you are using ISO 8601 date strings you can optionally supply a timezone for the date to be rendered in:
+If you are using ISO 8601 date strings you can optionally supply a timezone for the date to be rendered in.

 Example: